 The Haggard Law Firm has litigated nearly 200 cases involving the failure to provide adequate security resulting in the victim suffering severe injuries and/or death.
-Since 2007, The Firm has handled over 175 negligent security cases and delivered over $375 million in verdicts and settlements in those cases.
+Since 2007, The Firm has obtained over $400 million in verdicts and settlements in those cases.

 Establishments such as bars, restaurants, flea markets, shopping centers, nursing homes, banks, hotels and apartment buildings have all been subjects of successfully litigated negligent security claims.
-By representing individuals permanently injured in cases stemming from negligent security, we take an active role in making the community safe for the public.
+By representing families of loved ones killed or individuals permanently injured in cases stemming from negligent security, we take an active role in making the community safe for the public.

 In November 2007, attorney Michael Haggard successfully obtained a $102.7 million verdict in a negligent security case thought to be the largest verdict of its kind in the country.
 On July 31, 2002, Sami Barrak was a patron at Tootsie’s Cabaret, which was a tenant at the Sierra Shopping Center owned by Report Investment Corporation.
 Mr. Barrak and a friend were leaving the establishment when the friend returned to retrieve an item left inside.
 As Mr. Barrak sat waiting in his car for his friend to return he was approached by an unknown person who attempted to rob him at gunpoint.
 After a brief exchange of unknown words, the assailant shot Mr. Barrak in the neck and left, rendering Mr. Barrak a ventilator-dependent quadriplegic.
 The jury found that Report Investment Corporation, Inc., owned and managed the property and therefore had the duty to maintain it in a reasonable safe condition commensurate with the activities conducted on the property in order to prevent harm to its business invitees.
 At the time of the shooting, there was only one guard on duty to observe and report any crimes that might occur in and around Tootsie’s Cabaret.
 Report Investment Corporation provided no security and admitted they had never spent one dollar on security or safety.
 There had been a reported 26 violent crimes on the same property during the seven years prior to Mr. Barrak’s incident.
 Please click here to view a video regarding this highly publicized case.